cnrmck/rpi-raspbian-opencv/README.md

 	docker build -t rpi-raspbian-opencv ./jessie

-If you want to build for Raspbian Stretch you can do so by changing `./jessie` to `./stretch`
 The `-t` parameter is providing the tag you'll use to identify this image.

-There are a couple of bash scripts that will build images located in the rpi-raspbian-opencv folder, but I wouldn't recommend using these as they are designed to rebuild all images, which will take multiple hours.
+If you want to build for Raspbian Jessie you can do so by changing `./stretch` to `./jessie` `./jessie` is untested, but I can't see anything that would prevent it from building